os-kacz/Paddle-Ball/README.md

 # Pong Game
 Welcome to Pong Game.
 It was very fun to make this :)

+**(Please find supporting documents like the flowchart and class diagram in "pong-22-23-os-kacz/docu")**
 ## Controls
 ### Player 1
 #### Player 1 controls the red paddle on the left side of the screen